JubaKitiashvili/cargo-js/src/documentation/source/usage.rst

 The modules can be used like any other module with requirejs.
-They are dependent on each other and expected to go by the alias "cargo.MODULENAME" to avoid name collision with other libraries - e.g. for Promise.js it's "cargo.Promise".
+They are dependent on each other and expected to go by the alias "cargo.MODULENAME" to avoid name collision with other libraries - e.g. for Model.js it's "cargo.Model".

 Here is a sample path config for requirejs assuming the modules are stored in a sub directory ``lib/``::